The Story of "As Now We Take the Sacrament" by Daniel Carter

 I Was 24 Years Old When I Received the Hymn Text

 In summer of 1980, I visited LDS Church Music Chairman, Michael F. Moody, my new friend, and mentor, and asked if he might have any hymn texts that he would consider letting me set to music.
 After a moment’s thought, he went and found a text by Lee Tom Perry, who is Elder L. Tom Perry of the Quorum of Twelve Apostle’s son.

 “Here is one of the better ones we have seen," he said, "I think that it ought to go in a future hymnbook.”

 I was a little apprehensive to take it after hearing what I thought was a heavily laden comment.
 I wasn't sure I would meet expectations, but Michael seemed intent that I set it to music.
 Somewhat sheepishly I accepted his assignment.

-Several months later, one evening in January, 1981, on a bitter cold night, I sat at the piano, restless trying to discover some combination of sounds that seemed interesting.
+Several months later, one evening in January 1981, on a bitterly cold night, I sat at the piano, restless trying to discover some combination of sounds that seemed interesting.
 Looking for any lyrics I might have collected, I came across Lee Perry’s text, As Now We Take the Sacrament.